srgarces/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 	5.5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject the data frame grouped_tidy_df (180 obs, 88 variables) is created by taking the means of each variable for each activity subject from tidy_df

-6. Finally, export grouped_tidy_df as a .csv file.
+6. Finally, export grouped_tidy_df as a .txt file.